fpegios/firestore-crud/README.md

 #  Firestore CRUD application

-Web app that handles firestore documents and support all the CRUD operations.
+Web app that handles firestore documents and supports all the CRUD operations.

 ## Prerequisites
   - NodeJS